smart-data-models/dataModel.Agrifood/README.md

 # Agrifood Data Models

-# These models are on migration till 24-2-2020.
-Pending update of internal links.
+# Pending update of internal links.

 This folder is intended to contain data models for Smart Agri-Food: